ccha23/cs1302binder/README.md

     - To finish, stop the notebook server by pressing `Control-C` in the terminal that runs the docker.
     - To restart, run the docker command again from the same working directory.

-- To run on Visual Studio Code locally
+3. To run on Visual Studio Code locally
   - Install [Visual Studio Code](https://code.visualstudio.com/) and the extension [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
   - Click `View`->`Command Palette`
   - Enter `Remote-Containers: Clone Repository in Container Volume...`
   - Enter the repository url `https://github.com/ccha23/cs1302.git`
   - You can work on the notebooks in the `cs1302` subfolder and your files will be kept in a persistent docker volume.
-  - You can also start jupyter lab by opening a terminal (`` Control-Shift-` ``) and run
+  - It will also start a jupyter lab server and open it in a browser.
+Alternative, you can start another instance by opening a terminal (`` Control-Shift-` ``) and run
   ```
   jupyter lab --NotebookApp.token=''
   ```